 top of page

-Our normal procedure is to visit you in your own home, at a day and time that is convenient to you.
+We prefer to visit you in the comfort of your own home, at a day and time that is convenient to you.
+We work days, evenings and weekends.

 Lasting Power of Attorney (LPA)